-In this third of four predictions, I’d like to suggest that the body of Christ will finally come to the conclusion that individual agency (or responsibility) and systemic problems (or structural evil) cannot be separated from one another (click here for some additional thoughts on the individual-community dynamic).
+In this third of four aspirational predictions, I’d like to suggest that the body of Christ will finally come to the conclusion that individual agency (or responsibility) and systemic problems (or structural evil) cannot be separated from one another (click here for some additional thoughts on the individual-community dynamic).
 In addition, I think the church will begin to understand that leaving the world better than we found it probably isn’t the loftiest goal to which we might attain.
 If the world is not as it is supposed to be because of human rebellion and the desire to establish an order that seems to accord with human wisdom, does it make any sense that we will be able to solve the world’s problems through human effort?
 It seems unlikely.
 Does that mean we should stop trying?
-To quote Paul, “May it never be!”
+To quote the Apostle Paul, “May it never be!”
 (Romans 6:2).

 What it means is that we must learn to be disciples…to comprehensively embody Christ in all of our practices so as to avoid the sort of factions that would leave us following Apollos, Cephas, or Paul rather than being a unified body of Christ.
 Learning to be a disciple will not solve all the problems of the world, nor will it eliminate sin from the church.
 Rather, becoming disciples will give us new ways to proactively address and/or respond to the challenges we face in the world.
 Becoming disciples opens us up to theological strategies for unifying the body of Christ.